LukeGrahamLandry/franca/devlog.md

     to assemble all 100 instructions because that's nothing. so now i don't need the linker and can save 60ms of clang. more impressive for harec tests (had to clang 38 times, tho on smaller programs): 1057ms -> 468ms.
+- arm: sqrtc128(-infinity nan) is giving (nan -infinity) instead of (nan infinity).
+  - :InverseIsUnsoundForNanCmp
+  - this is known. "cmpneg is unsound for floats so if a cmp gets folded into a jnz it can behave wrong for nans."
+  - it works if i always do the slow path in isel/seljmp. but somehow not if i just don't do cmpneg in emit and always emit two branches.
+  - oh some bonus sources of confusion
+    - the lowering for flag sel has the same problem because CSINC encoding so just always indirecting through an int value like that maybe only works by canceling out in a confusing way.
+    - i've been using unordered compares instead of ordered ones
+  - i can almost convence myself that makes sense for why it wasn't failing those tests on all arches.
+- rv:
+  - sat_mulu32 was fixed by sign extending Kw constants in isel
+  - fround failed because i had rm=RNE for all the basic ops. that test wants to set the magic rounding mode register so i have to say rm=DYN. which like, seems kinda dumb universe state, but if that's what everyone does i should be predictable.
+  - now passes all the hare tests
+  - while im looking at it,
+    - fixarg should sign extend when checking if in range for immediate if Kw. lets it see negative i32 stored with high bits zeroed.
+    - don't insert as many sign extensions for tmps for 32 bit math

 ## (Dec 28)